PPC Management 7 min read

 A/B testing on Facebook is an incredibly common practice for any digital marketing expert today.
 Given how widely used it is, it can be easy for anyone to assume that you’ve already mastered the art of split testing your pay per click (PPC) ad campaigns.

-But it’s just as easy to make rookie mistakes with any A/B test as it is to run one, even if you are an experienced PPC professional.
+But it’s just as easy to make rookie mistakes with any A/B test as it is to run one, even if you are an experienced PPC management professional.
 When you’re running comparisons for ad campaigns, you’ll want to make expert moves to bypass any disastrous mistakes.

 Learn how to do A/B testing on Facebook Ads the right way.
 Take a look at this guide to discover the seven rookie moves you can avoid in your PPC ad campaigns today.